Special Features of Digital SLR Cameras

 Extra Features: an Introduction

-Currently there are four common features that can extend the functionality of your digital SLR camera:
+Currently there are three "special" features that set digital SLR cameras apart:

 Olympus, the Innovator